About George Kalmpourtzis, PhD…

 George is an author, consultant and trainer who helps organizations improve their learning capabilities and create solutions that better address their customers’ and learners’ needs.

-George is the author of Educational Game Design Fundamentals and the upcoming book Don’t Force it, Solve it! and has co-authored various academic and industry articles on learning, game design and user experience.
+George is the author of Educational Game Design Fundamentals and Don’t Force it, Solve it! and has co-authored various academic and industry articles on learning, game design and user experience.